Shilpamathew123/DMS/README.md

   Note: read the 'Local development' section for setting another password in .env

 * The API is hosted at: http://3.0.90.225:3000/api
   Now https is disabled.
-Once we have the domain and ssls certificates, setting some .env variables and enable_https=true will enable https.
+Once we have the domain and ssl certificates, setting some .env variables and enable_https=true in config will enable https.

 * Most of the API methods require a user id.
 Given below is a test user:
   name: user1